-Change data capture cannot be enabled on tables with a clustered columnstore index.
+Change data capture can't be enabled on tables with a clustered columnstore index.
 Starting with SQL Server 2016, it can be enabled on tables with a non-clustered columnstore index.

 Partition switching with variables

-Using variables with partition switching on databases or tables with change data capture (CDC) is not supported for the
+Using variables with partition switching on databases or tables with change data capture (CDC) isn't supported for the

 ALTER TABLE ...
 SWITCH TO ...
 PARTITION ... statement.
 See partition switching limitations to learn more.